abourdon/powerapi-akka/README.md

 ).foreach(PowerAPI.startEnergyModule(_))
 ```

-2. Request to PowerAPI the CPU energy spent by the 123 process, every 500 milliseconds:
+2. Ask to PowerAPI to provide the CPU energy spent by the 123 process, every 500 milliseconds, using a _console Listener_:

 ```scala
 PowerAPI.startMonitoring(